termux/termux-packages/CONTRIBUTING.md

   statements like "solve it quickly", "urgently need solution" and so on.
 Be patient.

+  Avoid digging and commenting in old, already closed issues.
+Read them carefully
+  \- likely they already give solution.
+If it didn't worked, only then open a new one.
+Note that we will lock down issues that are really outdated.

   You may report only issues happening within our official packages.
 Do not submit issues happening in third-party software - we will ignore them.